 - They seek to mitigate systemic risk by investing in a diversified portfolio, but it is not possible to make specific provision for all possible eventualities that may arise under this risk. - They ensure that there is sufficient diversification across a range of asset classes and within each asset class to reduce potential concentration risks. - The majority of assets are liquid and readily realisable in the short term.
-The cashflow policy is reviewed on an annual basis and liquidity is monitored quarterly. - They have appointed several investment managers to minimise the impact of a particular manager underperforming.
-In addition, each mandate has a defined objective, benchmark and guidelines and constraints which ensure that the risk within it are limited.
-The risk of underperformance is also mitigated by the inclusion of passive investment mandates within the investment portfolio. - The majority of the Scheme's mandate are sterling-denominated or the manager is expected to hedge currency exposures back to sterling. - The approach to the consideration of ESG risks including climate risk is set out in further detail below.
+The cashflow policy is reviewed on an annual basis and liquidity is monitored quarterly. - The majority of the Scheme's mandate are sterling-denominated; or the manager is required to hedge currency exposures back to sterling. - In recognising the financial materiality of the transition to a lower-carbon economy, the trustees engage regularly with the Scheme's investment managers to understand the extent to which they are considering and acting upon the risks and opportunities associated with the transition.
+In selecting a manager for the investment grade credit portfolio a key driver was that Insight could construct and mange a 2050 net-zero ("Paris-aligned") portfolio. - The approach to the consideration of ESG risks, including climate risk, is set out in further detail below.

-Other provider risk
+Other risk